SurveyMonkey: Product growth & diversification (2015-2020)

-Following Goldberg’s death, in May 2015, Zander Lurie was named CEO, and the company expanded into new lines of business, acquiring several startups, including Usabilla, a website and app survey company, and GetFeedback, a customer experience company.
+Following Goldberg’s death, in May 2015, Zander Lurie was named interim executive chairman of SurveyMonkey.
+He had served on SurveyMonkey’s board since 2009.

 On August 3, 2015, Bill Veghte replaced Goldberg as SurveyMonkey CEO.
-Veghte held top posts at HP and Microsoft.
+Veghte held top positions at HP and Microsoft.
 Veghte left the role after fewer than 6 months due to strategic differences with investors and was replaced by Zander Lurie in January 2016.

-In February 2016, SurveyMonkey began polling public opinion using the SurveyMonkey platform.
-Poll aggregator FiveThirtyEight gives the poll a 'C' rating.
+The company expanded into new lines of business, acquiring several startups, including Usabilla, a website and app survey company, and GetFeedback, a customer experience company.

-In 2017, the company rolled out "SurveyMonkey Genius" which estimates survey performance and makes actionable suggestions to increase survey effectiveness.
-In August, the company launched "SurveyMonkey CX" which assists organizations in managing their customer experience programs.
+In 2017, the company introduced "SurveyMonkey Genius," a set of AI features that uses automated systems to estimate survey performance and makes actionable suggestions to increase survey effectiveness.
+Over the following years, these capabilities were expanded to include automated survey creation and data analysis tools.
+In 2025, the company rebranded these features under the name "SurveyMonkey AI".
+The system is trained on the company's proprietary dataset.

 IPO and Rebrand to Momentive (2018-2023)

 SurveyMonkey went public on the Nasdaq under the ticker SVMK in September 2018.
 At the time, board members included Serena Williams, Brad Smith, David Ebersman, and Sheryl Sandberg.

 Emory University Goizueta Business School dean Erika James joined the SurveyMonkey board of directors in 2018, creating Gender Parity on the company's board.

 After the emergency phase of the COVID-19 pandemic, SurveyMonkey used its own survey product to determine its employees' preferences as to their working arrangements.
 84% voted for a flexible work policy, 81% wanted to work from home up to three days per week, and only 5% preferred to be back in the office all the time.